LiamBatiste/Restaurant-Sales-Analysis/README.md

 Therefore to calculate the total quantity of ingredients used based on number of sales that includes a menu item (an ultimately it's sub-parts), a left join, along with coalesce function default null values to 0.
 This allowed for the total quantity to be accurately calculated.

 Lastly, the MySQL required a Connector/ODBC driver to bring data in from the MySQL server to Power BI.
-This way useful as it allowed views I had used within mySQL to also be used within Power BI for sales insights, along with a the correct schema.
+This way useful as it allowed views I had used within MySQL to also be used within Power BI for sales insights, along with a the correct schema.

 # Appendix
 ### Python snippets